salesmiguelz/100-days-of-code/log.md

 ### Day 33: February 21, 2022.

 **Today's Progress**: Today I started studying Javascript!
 I'm watching a course I bought last year.
 I still don't know my next steps in this stack, but I'm really hyped to learn more each day.
 Let's go!

+### Day 34: February 22, 2022.

+**Today's Progress**: Learned about the DOM and how it can interact with Javascript.
+Also learned about JS functions and variables scopes.